Trust Semantics Distillation for Collaborator Selection via Memory-Augmented Agentic AI: Task-Specific Trust Semantics Distillation

-\textbullet \, \textbf{Task-Specific Trust Semantics Storage}.
+\textbf{4) Task-specific trust semantics storage}.
+The trust semantics of each device is stored in the trust semantics storage component.
 To enable flexible management of trust semantics, we design a tree-structured storage module with three hierarchical layers: task type, device, and trust semantics.
-In this structure, all task types, devices, and task-specific trust semantics are represented as nodes, with the root node $v_0$ serving as the starting point without semantic meaning.
+In this structure, all task types, devices, and task-specific trust semantics representations are represented as nodes, with the root node $v_0$ serving as the starting point without semantic meaning.
 Each node is expressed as a triplet $<$self, parent, child$>$, supporting structured storage and traversal operations.
 For instance, given the trust semantics extracted previously, the teacher agent first checks whether the face recognition node already exists in the tree.
 If absent, a new face recognition node is created.
 If present, the teacher agent then checks whether the device node $a_j$ is present under this task type.
 If absent, a new $a_j$ node is inserted along with its trust semantics as a child node.
 If node $a_j$ already exists, its trust semantics child node will be updated.
 Each device currently maintains a single trust semantics entry per task type, which can be extended to support multiple temporal entries for the same task type.
+The trust semantics storage component is implemented using a PostgreSQL database.

-It should be noted that the teacher agent repeatedly performs the above steps to maintain up-to-date task-specific trust semantics for each device.
+The teacher agent periodically repeats the above steps to keep the task-specific trust semantics representations of all devices up to date.